 Fellowship alumni are leaders in the public, private, and nonprofit sectors all across the country.
 Alumni help current Fellows by serving as mentors, conducting informational interviews about potential career opportunities, and offering insight on how to succeed at El Pomar and beyond.
-Alumni take advantage of the broad network well after completing the Fellowship.
+Alumni take advantage of the vast network well after completing the Fellowship.

 25th Fellowship Alumni Reunion